 The R5 II and R1 now shadow the EOS R3, the former performance leader of the MILC lineup.

-Check out the R5 II vs. R3 specification comparison along with the visual comparison of these cameras.
+Check out the R5 II vs. R3 specification comparison and the visual comparison of these cameras.

 What are the differences between the Canon EOS R5 Mark II and the R3?
 Here are the R5 II's advantages: